ClarePearson/DissertationCode/README.md

 |           	| 2020/05/06  |
 | 	          | 2020/05/29  |
 |           	| 2020/06/25  |

+### RAMSAR site Shapefile
+A shapefile delineating all Ramsar sites in England was downloaded from the Natural England – DEFRA Open Data Portal (https://naturalengland-defra.opendata.arcgis.com/).

+### Software and Python Packages
+Software: Python and QGIS with the Semi-automatic classification plugin (SCP) installed.
+Packages: GDAL and OGT, NumPy, RIOS, RSGISLib, TuiView, Scikit-learn, Pandas, GeoPandas, EarthPy and Eo-learn.

+## Methods
+⋅⋅* Atmospheric Correction using the SCP Dark Object Subtraction algorithm.
+⋅⋅* Band Ratio Calculations: NDVI, NDWI, NDWI (veg) (Green - NIR/Green + NIR), SWIR ratio (SWIR 1 / SWIR 2), RVI (NIR/Red), NIR-Green Ratio(NIR/Green).
+⋅⋅* Image Segmentation
+⋅⋅* 2-step Hierearchical classification.
+  ⋅⋅* Step 1: a broader classification using thresholds of mean NDWI (> 0.6 is water), mean SWIR ratio (<0.4 was Bare Ground) and mean RVI (< 0.35 is High productivity veg, > 0.35 is low productivity veg) for each segment.
+  ⋅⋅* Step 2: a finer classification, where water classes were reclassified intro river, lakes and ponds based on segment geometry. (if 0.5 >= length:width >- 1.5, river. if area > 8 ha, lake, else pond).
+Bare groudn remained as bare ground.
+A random forest was used to determine forest, shrub and grass vegetation types using ground truth points created using Google Earth Pro.
+Where a vegetation type coincided with the high prodicvitiy vegetation class from step one, it was considered emergent or managed, where coincided with low productivity class it was considered established.
+⋅⋅* Accuracy assessments of image classifications were calculated.
+⋅⋅* All classified images for each study area were stacked into a timeseries.
+Where different land cover classes were seen over the same pixel in each of the images, a new dynamic class was assigned based on the combination of classes over the timeseries.
+For example pixels which were classed as water and emergent shrub throughout the timeseries were categorised as seasonally innundated shrublands.

 ## Script Descriptions
 The scripts in this directory do the following: